joostvdg/joostvdg.github.io/docs/blogs/docker-graceful-shutdown.md

-# Graceful shutdown

-> We can speak about the graceful shutdown of our application, when all of the resources it used and all of the traffic and/or data processing what it handled are closed and released properly.
-It means that no database connection remains open and no ongoing request fails because we stop our application. - [Péter Márton](https://blog.risingstack.com/graceful-shutdown-node-js-kubernetes/)

-As I could not have done it better myself, I've quoted Péter Márton.

-I think we can say that cleaning up your mess and informing people of your impending departure is a good thing.
-Many programming languages and frameworks have hooks for listening to signals - which we explore later - allowing you to handle a shutdown, expected or not.

-When we have resources open, such as files, database connections, background processes and others.
-It would be best for ourselves, but also for our environment to clean those up before exiting.
-This cleanup would constitute a graceful shutdown.

-We're going to dive into this subject, exploring several complimentary topics that together should help improve your (Docker) application's ability to gracefully shutdown.

-* The case for graceful shutdown
-* How to run processes in Docker
-* Process management
-* Signals management
+# Gracefully Shutting Down Applications in Docker

+I'm not sure about you, but I like it when my neighbors leave our shared spaces clean and don't take up parking spaces when they don't need.

+Imagine you live in an apartment complex with the above-mentioned parking lot.
+Some tenants go away and never come back.
+If nothing is done to clean up after them - to reclaim their apartment and parking space - then after some time, more and more apartments are unavailable for no reason, the parking lot fills up with cars which belong to no one.

+Some tenants did not get a parking lot and are getting frustrated that none are opening up.
+When they moved in, they were told when others leave, they would be next in line.
+While they're waiting, they parked outside the complex.
+Eventually, the entrance is blocked and no one can enter or leave.
+The end result is a completely unlivable apartment block with trapped tenants - never to be seen or heard.

+If you agree with me that if a tenant leaves, the tenant should clean the apartment and free the parking spot to make it ready for the next inhabitant; then please read on.
+We're going to dive into the equivalent of doing this with containers.

+We will explore running our container with Docker (run, compose, swarm) and Kubernetes.
+Even if you use another way to run your containers, this article should provide you with enough insight to get you on your way.

 ## The case for graceful shutdown

 We're in an age where many applications are running in Docker containers across a multitude of clusters and (potentially) different orchestrators.
 These bring with it, other concerns to tackle, such as logging, monitoring, tracing and many more.
 One significant way we defend ourselves against the perils of distributed nature of these clusters is to make our applications more resilient.

 However, there is still no guarantee your application is always up and running.
-So another concern we should tackle is how it responds when it does fail, including it being told to stop by the orchestrator.
-Now, this can happen for a variety of reasons, for example; your application's health check fails or your application consumed more resources than allowed.
+So another concern we should tackle is how it responds when it needs to shut down.
+Where we can differentiate between an unexpected shutdown - we crashed - or an expected shutdown.

+Shutting down can happen for a variety of reasons, in this post we dive into how to deal with an expected shutdown such as it being told to stop by an orchestrator such as Kubernetes.

+This can happen for several reasons, including but limited too:

+* your application's health check fails
+* your application consumed more resources than allowed
+* the application is scaling down
+* and more

-Not only does this increase the reliability of your application, but it also increases the reliability of the cluster it lives in.
-As you can not always know in advance where your application is run, you might not even be the one putting it in a docker container, make sure your application knows how to quit!
+Not only does this increase the reliability of your application, but it also increases that of the cluster it lives in.
+As you can not always know in advance where your application runs, you might not even be the one putting it in a docker container, make sure your application knows how to quit!

-## How to run processes in Docker
+Graceful shutdown is not unique to Docker, as it permeates Linux's best practices for quite some years before Docker's existence.
+However, applying them to Docker container adds extra dimensions.

+## Start Good So You Can End Well

+When you sign up for an apartment, you probably have to sign a contract detailing your rights and obligations.
+The more you state explicitly, the easier it is to deal with bad behaving neighbors.
+This holds the same when running a process; we should make sure we set the rules, obligations, and expectations from the start.

+As we say in Dutch: a good beginning is half the work.
+We will start with how you can run a process in a container that is beneficial to Graceful Shutdown.

-There are many ways to run a process in Docker.
+There are many ways to start a process in a Docker container.
 I prefer to make things easy to understand and easy to know what to expect.
 So this article deals with processes started by commands in a Dockerfile.

 There are several ways to run a command in a Dockerfile.

-These are:
+These are as follows:

-* **RUN**: runs a command during the docker build phase
 * **CMD**: runs a command when the container gets started
-* **ENTRYPOINT**: provides the location from where commands get run when the container starts You need at least one ENTRYPOINT or CMD in a Dockerfile for it to be valid.
+* **ENTRYPOINT**: provides the location (entrypoint) from where commands get run when the container starts

+You need at least one ENTRYPOINT or CMD in a Dockerfile for it to be valid.
 They can be used in collaboration but they can do similar things.

 You can put these commands in both a shell form and an exec form.
 For more information on these commands, you should check out [Docker's docs on Entrypoint vs. CMD](https://docs.docker.com/engine/reference/builder/#exec-form-entrypoint-example).

-In summary, the shell form runs the command as a shell command and spawn a process via /bin/sh -c.

-Whereas the exec form executes a child process that is still attached to PID1.

-We'll show you what that looks like, borrowing the Docker docs example referred to earlier.

 ### Docker Shell form example

+We start with the shell form and see if it can do what we want; begin in such a way, we can stop it nicely.

-Create the following Dockerfile:
+We create the following Dockerfile:

 ```dockerfile
 FROM ubuntu:18.04
 ENTRYPOINT top -b
 ```

-Then build and run it:
+Then build and run it.

 ```bash
 docker image build --tag shell-form .
 docker run --name shell-form --rm shell-form
 ```

-This should yield the following:
+This yields the following output.

 ```bash
 top - 16:34:56 up 1 day,  5:15,  0 users,  load average: 0.00, 0.00, 0.00